Bill Nye: Media appearances

 In 2013, Nye guest-starred in The Big Bang Theory episode "The Proton Displacement".
 In the episode, Sheldon Cooper befriends Nye and brings him in to teach Leonard Hofstadter a "lesson" after Professor Proton (played by Bob Newhart) helps Leonard with an experiment instead of Sheldon.
 Professor Proton accuses Bill Nye of making his TV series similar to Proton's show.
 After Nye and Sheldon leave, Leonard receives a selfie of the two having smoothies, and later gets a text from Sheldon asking for a ride home, as Nye has ditched him at the smoothie store.
 In a later discussion with Professor Proton, Sheldon reveals that Nye had a restraining order against him, so he could not help him contact Nye.

 On February 28, 2014, Nye was a celebrity guest and interviewer at the White House Student Film Festival.

 Nye appeared in the 2016 documentary Food Evolution, directed by Academy Award-nominated director Scott Hamilton Kennedy and narrated by Neil deGrasse Tyson.

 In 2017, he was the subject of a biographical documentary film, Bill Nye: Science Guy, directed by David Alvarado and Jason Sussberg.
 Nye was honorary co-chair of the inaugural March for Science on April 22, 2017.

 In 2018, Nye guest-starred in an episode of Blindspot, "Let It Go", playing a fictionalized version of himself who is the father of the character Patterson.
 Nye's fictional self also alludes to his rivalry with Rodney McKay, which was established in the aforementioned "Brain Storm" episode of Stargate Atlantis.
 Also in 2018, Nye made a second guest appearance on The Big Bang Theory as himself, together with fellow scientist Neil deGrasse Tyson, in the first episode ("The Conjugal Configuration") of the show's final season.

 In September 2019, Nye was a guest on Episode 127 of Jonathan Van Ness's podcast Getting Curious, where they discussed climate change, the failures of cold fusion, the potential of better battery technology for storage of energy produced by wind turbines and solar panels, the benefits of and forthcoming improvements to electric vehicles, and the detriment and failures of fossil fuel and nuclear energy, measures toward water cleanliness, the role of girls' and women's education in improving the environment, and the threat the Trump administration posed to the environment and to scientific thought in general.
+That same year, Nye's vocals were featured on the closing track "Noble Gas" from electronic music producer Steve Aoki's album Neon Future III.

-Nye also voiced himself in the animated feature Happy Halloween, Scooby Doo!
-Nye portrayed Upton Sinclair in the 2020 biopic Mank.
+Nye also voiced himself in the animated feature Happy Halloween, Scooby-Doo!
+He portrayed Upton Sinclair in the 2020 biopic Mank.

 Nye later competed on The Masked Singer spinoff The Masked Dancer as "Ice Cube".